ropensci/roweb3/content/blog/2021-02-16-package-citation/index.md

   - packages
 ---

 Scientists rarely cite research software they use as part of a research project.
 As a consequence, the software and the time spent developing and maintaining it becomes an invisible scholarly contribution.
-Furthermore, this lack of visibility means that the incentives to produce high quality, sustainable software is missing.
+Furthermore, this lack of visibility means that incentives to produce high quality, sustainable software are missing.
 Among many reasons why software is not cited, one is the lack of a clear citation information from package developers.
 In this tech note we provide some tips on how to make it really easy to cite your software.

 {{< tweet 1273605411577442304 >}}